 The St. Michael Drama Club Mission Statement: The St. Michael Drama Club hopes to promote the performing arts and encourages students to explore and develop their creative talents by serving as actors, stage and technical crew, ushers, and assistants for a theatrical production.
 The goal of the club is to develop members' performance and technical skills as well as to build friendships within the club.
 Not only does involvement in the club activities enhance students' communication, interpersonal and reading skills but it considerably boosts students’ confidence and self-esteem.
 By uniting people who share a passion for the theatre and creating a positive outlet for self-expression, the Drama Club strives to keep the arts alive.

 Cub Scouting is a year-round family-oriented part of the Boy Scouts of America (BSA) program designed for boys who are in the first through fifth grade.
 Parents, adult leaders, and chartering organizations work together to achieve the purposes of Cub Scouting, including character development, spiritual growth, good citizenship, personal achievement, and preparation for Boy Scouts, among others.
-For information about Cub Scouts, contact Jocko Langlois, 317-508-7496 or firstname.lastname@example.org
+For information about Cub Scouts, contact Jocko Langlois or 317-508-7496

 The Boy Scouts of America is one of the nation's largest and most prominent values-based youth development organizations.
 The BSA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
 For information about Boy Scouts through St. Michael, please contact

 Girl Scouting helps girls develop their full individual potential, relate to others with increasing understanding, skill, and respect, develop values to guide their actions and provide the foundation for sound decision-making, and contribute to the improvement of society through their abilities, leadership skills, and cooperation with others.